Sleep Disorders

 • Pregnancy is an important consideration when treating women with neuromyelitis optica spectrum disorder.
 Unlike multiple sclerosis, disease activity does not decrease during pregnancy and can leave women with severe disability.
 Treatment approach should be individualized. |

 Thomas Albutt is given credit for initially describing the syndrome now called neuromyelitis optica (03).
-Albutt observed that some patients with myelitis had co-existent funduscopic abnormalities, and these patients tended to have a more severe disease course.
+Albutt observed that some patients with myelitis had coexistent funduscopic abnormalities, and these patients had a more severe disease course.
 Eugene Devic, a French physician, was initially interested in studying typhoid fever.
-But Devic’s eponymic distinction later emerged after he summarized the known cases of neuromyelitis optica along with his own observations in 1894 and presented them at the French Congress of Medicine in Lyon, coining the terms “neuro-myélite” and “neuroptico-myélite” (17).
+Devic’s eponymic distinction later emerged after he summarized the known cases of neuromyelitis optica along with his own observations in 1894 and presented them at the French Congress of Medicine in Lyon, coining the terms “neuro-myélite” and “neuroptico-myélite” (18).
 In 1907, the term Devic disease was first used, and since then, Devic’s name has been associated with this disease.

 Neuromyelitis optica spectrum disorder is a destructive, inflammatory disease of the central nervous system historically characterized by selective involvement of the spinal cord and optic nerves.
-However, other distinct syndromes were described later in patients with AQP4 antibody, involving other unique predilection for certain brain regions, including the diencephalon, area postrema, cerebrum, and midbrain (84).
+However, other distinct syndromes were later described in patients with anti-AQP4 antibody, involving regions such as the diencephalon, area postrema, cerebrum, and midbrain (89).

-The first manifestation of neuromyelitis optica spectrum disorder is optic neuritis in 56% to 76% of patients, transverse myelitis in 13% to 39%, and simultaneous optic nerve and spinal cord involvement in 4% to 11% (45; 100; 25).
-The interval between visual and spinal cord symptoms can be days (45; 100) or years (55; 67).
-In cases with longer intervals, the diagnosis is understandably less obvious.
+The first manifestation of neuromyelitis optica spectrum disorder is optic neuritis in 56% to 76% of patients, transverse myelitis in 13% to 39%, and simultaneous optic nerve and spinal cord involvement in 4% to 11% (51; 107; 27).
+The interval between visual and spinal cord symptoms can be days (51; 107) or years (61; 72).
 It is not essential that optic neuritis and myelitis occur concurrently in neuromyelitis optica spectrum disorder.
 One cohort of patients in Brazil had a mean interval of 18 months between optic nerve and spinal cord symptoms.
 Maximum neurologic deficits occur within 2 to 4 weeks after onset (01).
-Neuromyelitis optica spectrum disorder can manifest with visual loss (47% bilateral, 53% monocular), sensory level deficits (24% cervical, 66% thoracic), motor deficits (46% paraparesis, 37% quadriparesis), sphincter dysfunction (87%), and respiratory failure (22%) (100).
-An expanded disability scale score (EDSS) of 3 occurs at a mean of 6 months, and an EDSS of 6 is reached at a mean of 7 years (25).
-This is twice as fast as in multiple sclerosis.
+Neuromyelitis optica spectrum disorder can manifest with visual loss (47% bilateral, 53% monocular), sensory level deficits (24% cervical, 66% thoracic), motor deficits (46% paraparesis, 37% quadriparesis), sphincter dysfunction (87%), and respiratory failure (22%) (107).
+Prior to the advent of highly efficacious therapy for neuromyelitis optica spectrum disorder, an expanded disability scale score (EDSS) of 3 occurred at a mean of 6 months, and an EDSS of 6 was reached at a mean of 7 years (27).
+This is twice as fast as that seen in multiple sclerosis.

 Spinal cord involvement presents as a rapidly ascending sensory deficit with a sensory level, paraplegia or quadriplegia, and gait disturbance.
-Myelitis is usually longitudinally extensive, expanding over 3 or more vertebral segments.
+Myelitis is usually longitudinally extensive, expanding over three or more vertebral segments.

-Painful tonic spasms can be seen in patients following attacks of transverse myelitis (85).
-An attack of neuromyelitis optica spectrum disorder is a medical emergency.
-Acute respiratory arrest may occur in a high cervical lesion.
+Painful tonic spasms can be seen in patients following attacks of transverse myelitis (90).
+Neuromyelitis optica spectrum disorder relapses are a medical emergency.
+Acute respiratory arrest may occur in high cervical lesions.
 Complications of paralysis, including dysautonomia, decubitus ulcers, urinary tract infections, and sepsis, are the usual causes of death.

-Risk factors for having future relapses include AQP4 antibody, female sex, short between-attack interval, and systemic autoimmunity (100; 104; 99; 48).
+Risk factors for having future relapses include anti-AQP4 antibody, female sex, short between-attack interval, and systemic autoimmunity (107; 112; 106; 54).
 Respiratory failure occurs more in relapsing patients, especially those with high cervical spinal cord lesions that compromise the phrenic nerve.
-Historically, the 5-year survival rate in neuromyelitis optica spectrum disorder was 90% for monophasic and 68% for relapsing patients (104).
-This study has not been repeated, but survival rates are much better now given earlier recognition of the disease, AQP4 antibody testing, and aggressive treatments, especially with FDA-approved agents with high efficacy.
-In contrast to adult disease, pediatric neuromyelitis optica spectrum disorder has a lower incidence of relapses and has less clinical burden of disease (37; 05).
+Historically, the 5-year survival rate in neuromyelitis optica spectrum disorder was 90% for monophasic and 68% for relapsing patients (112).
+This study has not been repeated, but survival rates are much better now given earlier recognition of the disease, anti-AQP4 antibody testing, and aggressive treatments, especially with FDA-approved agents with high efficacy.
+In contrast to adult disease, pediatric neuromyelitis optica spectrum disorder has a lower incidence of relapses and has less clinical burden of disease (42; 06).

 Breakthrough neuromyelitis optica spectrum disorder disease activity in otherwise stable patients should prompt an evaluation for urinary tract or gastrointestinal infections.
-Experiments in mice have shown there is cross-reactivity between aquaporin Z (found in E. coli bacteria) and human aquaporin 4.
-Thus, a urinary tract infection may cause a relapse due to molecular mimicry (79).
-Another lab has shown that the T cell epitope within aquaporin-4 receptors shares homology with a sequence from Clostridium perfringens.
-Thus, patients presenting with a Clostridium infection may also experience a neuromyelitis optica spectrum disorder relapse (95).
-Interestingly, a 2016 study comparing the gut microbiome in neuromyelitis optica spectrum disorder patients, multiple sclerosis patients, and healthy controls found that the presence of Clostridium perfringens was overrepresented in patients with neuromyelitis optica spectrum disorder (12).
+Experiments in mice have shown there is cross-reactivity between aquaporin Z (found in E coli bacteria) and human aquaporin 4.
+Thus, a urinary tract infection may cause a relapse due to molecular mimicry (84).
+Another lab has shown that the T cell epitope within aquaporin-4 receptors shares homology with a sequence from the adenosine triphosphate-binding cassette transporter permease of Clostridium perfringens.
+Thus, patients presenting with a Clostridium infection could also experience a neuromyelitis optica spectrum disorder relapse (102).
+In a 2016 study comparing the gut microbiome in neuromyelitis optica spectrum disorder, multiple sclerosis, and healthy controls, the presence of Clostridium perfringens was overrepresented in patients with neuromyelitis optica spectrum disorder and, to a lesser extent, in patients with multiple sclerosis (13).

 Diagnostic criteria.
 At the time of its original description by Devic, there was considerable debate over whether neuromyelitis optica was a variant of multiple sclerosis.
-Early on, neuromyelitis optica was recognized as a separate clinical entity (26; 88).
-But then, later studies considered it a variant of multiple sclerosis (20; 77; 53; 45).
-To establish neuromyelitis optica as a distinct entity from multiple sclerosis, several authors proposed specific diagnostic criteria (55; 18; 67; 21; 105; Wingerchuk et al 2014).
+Early on, neuromyelitis optica was recognized as a separate clinical entity (28; 93).
+But then, later studies considered it a variant of multiple sclerosis (22; 82; 59; 51).
+To establish neuromyelitis optica as a distinct entity from multiple sclerosis, several authors proposed specific diagnostic criteria (61; 20; 72; 23; 113; 110).

 • Optic neuritis |

-However, patients with NMOSD who test negative for AQP4 antibody or for whom the antibody test is unavailable require at least 2 of the core clinical characteristics, in addition to all of the following:
+However, patients with neuromyelitis optica spectrum disorder who test negative for the anti-AQP4 antibody or for whom the antibody test is unavailable require at least two of the core clinical characteristics, in addition to all of the following:

 • One episode must be optic neuritis, transverse myelitis with LETM, or area postrema syndrome | |